What Is Reverse Osmosis?

 Drawbacks:

-• Costly investment – In the long run, you can save money by using a reverse osmosis filtration system, but you will have to spend a significant amount upfront to have it added to your home.
+• Costly investment – In the long run, you can save money using a reverse osmosis filtration system, but you will have to spend a significant amount upfront to add it to your home.

-• Clogging – Reverse osmosis membrane will easily clogged if the pre-filters are not working well.
+• Clogging – The reverse osmosis membrane will easily clog if the pre-filters are not working well.

 • Slow Flow Rate – It’s best to have your filtration systems running well before you need the water.
 They take quite a bit of time to produce clean water.

-• Waste Water – Some systems can produce as high as 3 gallons of wastewater in order to get 1 gallon of filtered water.
-However, the water could be channel for other use such as gardening and washing.
+• Waste Water – Some systems can produce as high as 3 gallons of wastewater to get 1 gallon of filtered water.
+However, the water could be channeled for other use such as gardening and washing.

-• More Acidic Water – The lack of minerals made the water in an acidic state.
-However, the acidic effect can be negated once it made contact with our saliva.
+• More Acidic Water – The lack of minerals makes the water acidic.
+However, the effect can be negated once it made contact with our saliva.

 Maintenance For Reverse Osmosis System

-However, regular replacements are needed for individual filters as they are routinely exposed contaminants.
+However, regular replacements are needed for individual filters as they are routinely exposed to contaminants.

 Pre-Filter: 6-12 Months

-Pre-filters are often the ones that degrade the fastest as they were the first to exposed to contaminated water.
+Pre-filters are often the ones that degrade the fastest, as they are the first to be exposed to contaminated water.

-Although the lifespan varies between system, generally they can last for at least 6 months to a year before replacement.
+Although the lifespan varies between systems, generally, they can last for at least six months to a year before replacement.

-It is generally a good idea to replace the filter in 12 months to avoid clogging that happened at the later stage.
+It is generally a good idea to replace the filter in 12 months to avoid clogging that happens at a later stage.

 Semi-Permeable Membrane: 2 – 3 Years

-The semi-permeable membrane that is prominently involved in the process of reverse osmosis also has to be replaced.
+The semi-permeable membrane that is prominently involved in reverse osmosis also has to be replaced.
 The good news is that they last longer than the pre and post-filters.

-Usually, the membranes will last anywhere between 2 to 3 years depending on the usage and contamination levels.
+Usually, the membranes will last between 2 to 3 years, depending on the usage and contamination levels.

-You should also remember to have the whole filtration system professionally cleaned once every year to ensure it is able to work for a long time.
+You should also remember to have the whole filtration system professionally cleaned once every year to ensure it can work for a long time.

 Post-Filter: 12 Months

-The post-filters used in systems have longer lifespans than pre-filters, which is unsurprising given that they have fewer contaminants to deal with.
+The post-filters used in systems have longer lifespans than pre-filters, which is unsurprising given that they have fewer contaminants.

 Check up on them every 12 months to see if they need to be replaced.